CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Employees taking leave for spouse’s childbirth (Toray Industries, Inc.)

-Male employees taking childcare leave (%) (Toray Industries, Inc.)
+Male employees taking childcare leave1 or other leave for the same reason2 (%) (Toray Industries, Inc.)

 Initiatives to Reduce Overtime and Encourage Use of Annual Paid Leave (Toray Industries, Inc.)